DevSkillDojo/dsd-skills-repository/docs/design-decisions.md

   - node-sass (Because it is a dependency for gatsby-plugin-sass)
   - react-icons (For easy access to a variety of icons)
   - gatsby-theme-blog (For handling the blog side of things - This is an official plugin)
+  - gatsby-remark-images (For referencing images from within markdown files)
+  - gatsby-remark-embed-video (For embedding video from within markdown files)

+### Store Images Locally
+Although most images on the site are actually pulled from online sources (Mostly unsplash), the image files are stored locally as part of the application.
+This allows us to use the gatsby-remark-images component for embedding images in markdown files.

 ### Data structure
 Each skill will have a LevelDefinitionType which states whether the definition of proficiency levels is: